Cognizant-RDMAI/Open-Orthophosphate-Model/INSTALL.md

           |──08_nb_transpose_2959_all2.ipynb
           └──09_nb_correlation_2959_all.ipynb
        └──03_prediction_model
+          |──bkup (Includes backup files for visuals, validation, and training)
           |──encoders (Contains all the encoders used in training data preparation.
-This is used to construct input data for the prediction
+This is used to construct input data for the prediction)
-          |──pkls (Contains the Pre-Trained models using 35+ Million datapoints
+          |──pkls (Includes pre-trained models utilising over 35 million data points)
-          |──src (Contains the Trained model code)
+          |──src (Includes a notebook detailing the model training process)
-          |──templates (Contains the templates guiding user input format)
+          |──templates (The folder includes templates to guide user input and provides a sample model output)
-          └──11_nb_validate_orthop2959_pred_lgbm.ipynb (Main Model used for orthophosphate prediction.
-Insights generation using SHAP framework)
+          └──11_nb_orthop_predict_main.ipynb (Step-by-step guide for prediction, model metrics, and SHAP visuals using a pre-trained model)
+       └──99_Common_Utils
+          └──99_NB_CommonUtils.ipynb
        └──CHANGELOG.md
        └──CONTRIBUTING.md
        └──INSTALL.md
        └──LICENSE
        └──README.md
-       └──reqiorements.txt
+       └──requirements.txt
 ```